BeansIsFat/go2rtc-config-orig/index.md

 ## Configure go2rtc

 Create the following two files.
+Substitute your local user name (e.g. `pi`) for `[USER]` in both the file locations as well as in the `go2rtc.env` and `go2rtc.service` files.

 I have this configured for a Raspberry Pi Camera and a USB camera.
 You'll probably want to delete the `picam_h264` line unless you're using a Raspberry Pi Camera.
 Replace the path after `video=` with the path to your camera, which you should have from configuring Crowsnest.

-File: `/home/pi/printer_data/config/go2rtc.yaml`
+File: `/home/[USER]/printer_data/config/go2rtc.yaml`

 {% highlight yaml %}
 streams: